andrew-staveley/inventory-monster/README.md

 ### Admin Menu

 The admin menu (option 6) allows the primary user to completely reset the database to a small set of items.
-The current password for the admin menu is:
+The current password for the admin menu is `password`.
-`password`
-To change this password, line 28 in `inventory-monster/library/cli.py`
+To change the password, update `user_password` on line 28 in `inventory-monster/library/cli.py`